openfeedback/superhf/README.rst

 Whenever you install a package:

-1. Save environment with :code:`conda env export > environment.yml`
+1. Save environment with :code:`conda env export --no-builds > environment.yml`.
+We use the :code:'--no-builds' option in order to support different operating systems.

 .. _pyscaffold-notes: